 Now, far more than ever before, it is ‘survival of the fittest’ in the selling world.
 But what could be deemed “the fittest” before the world changed will no longer be the fittest now, and certainly will not be when the world changes again.

 Salespeople will need new knowledge, new skills, and new behaviours to be successful in this new world.
 They will need to get closer to their customers, despite the restrictions of social distancing and limited travel.

-Sales leaders will need to enable this reinvention across their sales teams.
-They will need to practise collaboration and promote real alignment between sales and marketing.
-Only then will the prospecting “funnel” be able to work in the new landscape.
+Sales leaders will need to enable and coordinate this reinvention across their channels to market and across their sales teams.
+They will also need to practise collaboration and promote new levels of real-time alignment between the sales and marketing functions.
+Only then will the prospecting “funnel” be able to work in a way that stays effective in the constantly changing landscape.

 Amongst all this volatility and uncertainty, now is the time to become more agile in the way you communicate with your target markets in a relevant way that adds value.
 Now is the time to reinvent yourself, to reinvent your proposition, and to reinvent the value you and your teams deliver to your customers, your prospects, and your employers.
 Reinvent.
 Refresh.
 Renew.